Labour Board - Members

 Eric Slone – Vice-Chair

-Eric Slone is a labour arbitrator and adjudicator, having extensive experience as a neutral in labour matters, and is an Adjudicator with the Small Claims Court of Nova Scotia.
-Eric Slone co-taught a law school course on the Administration of the Collective Agreement from 1992 to 2010.
-Eric Slone has previously served on the Labour Board as a vice chair member for a period of 9 years ending in 2016.
-The appointment runs until August 2025.
+Eric Slone is a labour arbitrator and adjudicator, having extensive experience as a neutral in labour matters.
+He also serves as an adjudicator with the Small Claims Court of Nova Scotia and as a Board of Inquiry Chair under the Human Rights Act.
+Eric Slone co-taught the Administration of the Collective Agreement course at Dalhousie Law School from 1992 to 2010, and co-coached Dal students competing in the Mathews Dinsdale Labour Arbitration Moot from 2008 to 2021.
+Eric Slone has served on the Labour Board for over 10 years.
+His current appointment runs until August 30, 2025.

 Employee Members